-7. a. median mode, b. all three, c. all three, d. mode
+7. a. ordinal- median and mode, b. ratio - all three, c. interval - all three, d. nominal - mode

 9. Skewed right, mean higher

 This page titled 3.1: Measures of Center is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Kathryn Kozak via source content that was edited to the style and standards of the LibreTexts platform.